true

 Dreketi is an important reproductive area for two shark species.

 In a study during January–February 2020, 47 Scalloped Hammerheads were captured from 75 bottom-set gillnets deployed in the Dreketi River (n = 20) and the estuary (n = 55) within the area (Paris 2020).
 Gillnets were 100 m long, 3 m high, and had a 10 cm mesh size.
 Up to two nets were deployed simultaneously and hauled in after 40 minutes for each deployment.
 All Scalloped Hammerheads captured were either neonates with a semi-healed umbilical scar (n = 14) or young-of-the-year (YOY) with a healed umbilical scar (n = 33) (Paris 2020).
 Individuals measured 49–58 cm total length (TL), with a mean of 52.8 cm TL.
 Size-at-birth for the species is 31–57 cm TL (Ebert et al. 2021).
 Most Scalloped Hammerheads (87%) were captured in shallow water (<1.5 m deep) close to the river mouth, but six individuals were captured 6 km upstream in the river, showing the connectivity within this area.
 Traditional Ecological Knowledge (TEK) gathered in 2010 through interviews with representatives from six villages from the estuary to 33 km upstream showed that hammerhead sharks (family Sphyrnidae) are commonly caught in this area, particularly at the estuary village (Rasalato et al. 2010).
-Respondents indicated that hammerhead sharks were generally <1 m TL, but larger individuals up to 3 m TL were also caught.
-Additionally, an interview survey in three villages in the area conducted in August 2024 confirmed the continued capture of Scalloped Hammerheads in this area (D Williams pers. obs.
+Respondents indicated that hammerhead sharks were generally <1 m TL, but larger individuals up to 3 TL were also caught.
+Additionally, an interview survey in three villages the area conducted August 2024 confirmed continued capture of Scalloped Hammerheads this (D Williams pers. obs.
 2024).
-Combined, these data show that Dreketi is important for the early life stages of Scalloped Hammerheads.
+Combined, these data show that Dreketi is important for early life stages Hammerheads.

 SUBMIT A REQUEST